LogikBlitz/XcodeSnippets/README.md

 	$ sudo gem install xcodesnippets

 ## Installing the snippets
-	*Clone the code snippets
+	* Clone the code snippets
-	*If you want to install all snippets use the bundle:
+	* If you want to install all snippets use the bundle:
 		$ xcodesnippets install-bundle [path-to-snippet-bundle]
-	*if you want to install each snippet explicetely use:
+	* If you want to install each snippet explicetely use:
 		$ xcodesnippets install [path-to-snippet-file]